arfc/pride/temoa-uiuc/temoa-uiuc-chws.md

 * electrical-power: 37,500 tons/5e3 * 3.5 = 26.2 MW
 * total electrical-capacity: 26.2 MW * 39.4 min/60 min * 1h = 17.2 MWh

-# Efficiency:
+# Efficiency

 * Ideally, we should separate the efficiency of converting electricity into CHW and CHW to electricity.
-* The former is probably slightly lower than the latter.
-* As both are close to 1 anyway, we will consider an efficiency of 1.
+* for the moment we will consider an efficiency of 1.

-# CostInvest:
+# CostInvest

 * Average installed capital cost: $240/kW [4]

-# CapacityToActivity:
+# CapacityToActivity

 * Capacity * 8760 h = 229.5 GWh

-# CapacityFactorTech:
+# CapacityFactorTech

 * 0, 0.5, 1 in the winter, inter, and summer, respectively.
 * Maybe we should separate ELEC -> CHWS Charge (CHWSC) -> CHW and CHW -> CHWS Discharge (CHWSD) -> ELEC